LDAWG-a11y/a11yWebApp/src/guides/how-we-built-our-user-preference-settings.md

 const prefsBtns = document.querySelectorAll('[data-pref]');
 ```

-We store a reference to to all of the `<button>`s , we can just use the `data-pref` attribute to get that collection
+We store a reference to to all of the `<button>`s , we can just use the `data-pref` attribute to get that collection.

 Now we will add the functionality: